summitsystemsinc/labview-java-example/README.md

 NOTES:
 - Project is built with Maven 3 from http://maven.apache.org/
-- Mono must be on your path to build this in Maven.
-In the snapshot version of the IKVM plugin this is not the case, but for now make sure you can execute "mono" directly.
+- The current version of the IKVM-maven-plugin explicitly adds System.Core.dll, which does not exist in my .NET 2.0 framework, so I have to compile using mono, which works great.
+Or this can be compiled using MS .NET 4
 - Documentation for the IKVM-maven-plugin is at <http://github.com/samskivert/ikvm-maven-plugin>